 We wanted to give you a bit of an update on the work we've done on 'Cost of Living' so far.

-Within The SU, following regular internal Cost of Living Working Group meetings in the summer, we have undertaken a range of measures to help ease the impacts of the cost of living crisis, including:
+Within The SU, following regular internal Cost of Living Working Group meetings, we have undertaken a range of measures to help ease the impacts of the cost of living crisis, including:

 - Frozen membership fees for Sports clubs (£30 for the Sport membership, and £10 per club you want to join).